proofcert/trace-checker/README.md

 For all permutations of a problem you can call the following, changing just the part in all caps: python chainOrder.py TRACENAME TEMP.pl all 30 lex performance/TRACENAME false none none fpc

+For all combinations of all permutations of all chains, an example that currently doesn't work on any combination, run the following: python chainOrder.py comp TEMP.pl all 30 lex performanceNew/comp true none none order

 list1.sh takes the path of a folder of cnf problems, converts them to trace, and runs chainOrder.py on all of them.